Gabinsime75/End-to-End-CI-CD-Pipeline-on-AWS-with-Jenkins-Ansible-and-Automated-Mole-Sonarqube-nexus-and-splu/README.md

     - Launch Instance

 3) SonarQube
-    - Create an Create an Ubuntu 20.04 VM instance and call it "SonarQube"
+    - Create an Create an Ubuntu 22.04 LTS instance and call it "SonarQube"
     - Instance type: t2.medium
     - Security Group (Open): 9000, 9100 and 22 to 0.0.0.0/0
     - Key pair: Select or create a new keypair